 To the left of the CC button is the caption search button, a magnifying glass icon.
 Click it to search the caption file.

-To the right of the CC button, the "Speed" button allows you to choose playback speed.
-Select from .25x, .5x, .75x, 1x, 1.25x, 1.5x, 2x speeds.
+To adjust the playback speed, first click the gear button, then click Speed from the menu.
+From there, you may select from .25x, .5x, .75x, 1x, 1.25x, 1.5x, 2x speeds.

-The gear button on the right of the video progress bar allows you to choose playback quality that best matches your available bandwidth.
+The gear button on the right of the progress bar also allows you to choose playback quality that best matches your available bandwidth.
 By default, the quality is set to "Auto" and will adjust automatically based on available bandwidth.